hmilien/FindYouBiz/README.md

 # Functionality of the application

 This application will allow creating/removing/updating/fetching business items.
 Each business item can optionally have an attachment image.
-Each user can update or delete only business items that he/she has created.
+Each user can update or delete only business items that he/she has created. even if he see all the listing, he cannot delete the ones he did not create.

 # Business items